WATER SYSTEM AND SECURITY

 The set up in your meter box should include the meter, and a gate valve.
 Outside of the box on the member side of the meter you will find a pressure regulator and an in-line check valve.
 If you require a backflow device it will be located in a separate box, generally a couple of feet away from the meter box.
 The location of the backflow device may vary due to the members requirements.

 Some services will not have a regulator connected to their system due to the elevation of their residence.
 The gate valve is installed to provide you as the member a way to shut off the flow of water to your residence if you have a leak in your home service line or you are planning on doing some type of plumbing work.
 The check valve is to keep water from draining out of your service line in case of a break in our mainline.
-If you do not have a in-line check valve or gate valve, it is broken or they are missing, please call us or a plumber and get it replaced.
+If you do not have a in-line check valve or gate valve, it is broken or the parts are missing, please call a plumber and get it replaced.
 DO NOT USE the Curb/Angle stop just before the meter to shut off the water to your residence.
 This device is the property of the Association, it is not built for constant use and if you damage it or a leak does develop because you are using it, then you will be charged for its replacement.
 This can cost around $1000.00 dollars in parts and labor to replace.
 So please, DO NOT use the angle stop to control the flow of water to your residence with this device.
 Use your gate valve!

 Here are some images of parts that generally connected with a meter service.